 FLORIDA PRIMARY AND GENERAL ELECTIONS

-In Florida primary elections, you may only vote for candidates of the party in which you are registered.
+In Florida's closed primary elections, you may only vote for candidates of the party in which you are registered.
 However, if all candidates for an office are from the same party, and will not face opposition in the general election, then all qualified voters may cast a ballot in the primary, regardless of party affiliation.
-In the general election, and in non-partisan races or issues, all voters may cast a ballot without regard to political party.
+In the general election and in non-partisan races or issues, all voters may cast a ballot without regard to political party.

 HOW TO MARK YOUR BALLOT